stevencurtis/SwiftCoding/PropertyWrappers/README.md

 ![isopropertywrapper](Images/isopropertywrapper.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/a85e78e35b8fcf7545cf60ff26936ae3)<sub>

+Where of course in the `user.createdAt` is the date, and `print(user.createdAt)` are in fact the same date, but the second is formatted for the screen.

 ### projectedValue
-Let us look here:
-`user.createdAt`
-`user.$createdA`

-Each of the two examples above gives us two different outputs - since the second of the two is a `projectedValue`.
+We can go as far as to look at our two createdAt properties on our user instance: `user.createdAt` and `user.$createdAt` Each of the two examples above gives us two different outputs - since the second of the two is a projectedValue.

-So the `$` indicates that we want to access the property wrapper itself rather than the property that it is wrapping.
+So the $ indicates that we want to access the property wrapper itself rather than the property that it is wrapping.

 `type(of: user.createdAt) // Foundation.Date.Type
 type(of: user.$createdAt) // String.Type`

-Now of course to use `projectedValue` we need to have a `var projectedValue` property in our `propertyWrapper`.
+Now of course to use projectedValue we need to have a var projectedValue property in our propertyWrapper - which is of course true in our example code as set out (which represents a user).

 # Conclusion
-Property wrappers are a Swift feature that can help you write easy to read and mainable code in Swift.
-They have been avaliable since Swift 5.1, and have particular power when coupled with SwiftUI - so this is certainly something you should look at as you enhance your understanding of Swift and iOS/iPadOS.
+Property wrappers are a Swift feature that can help you write easy to read and maintainable code in Swift.
+They have been available since Swift 5.1, and have particular power when coupled with SwiftUI - so this is certainly something you should look at as you enhance your understanding of Swift and iOS/iPadOS.

 When creating code you should always think about reusability, what a great use of abstraction in the constructs of the language!